 ASHRAE President Professor Bjarne W. Olesen, also took part in the judging before delivering the UK’s annual ASHRAE Presidential Lecture.
 His topic was the influence of occupant behaviour on indoor environment and energy use in buildings.

-“It was a terrific event and the performance of the young engineers in front of a packed conference hall should give us great hope for the future of our industry” said Swegon Air Management's Josh Emerson (pictured above with the finalists).
+“It was a terrific event and the performance of the young engineers in front of a packed conference hall should give us great hope for the future of our industry” said Swegon Air Management's Senior Marketing Executive, Josh Emerson (pictured above with the finalists).

 “Recruiting and retaining young people is a major challenge for the building services sector, but many employers are clearly doing the right things and putting good strategies in place.